sujiar37/beadevops/_posts/linux/2018-03-27-boot-linux.md

   <center><h1>&darr;</h1></center>

-  > MBR is stands for Master Boot Record which meants they are in size of 512 bytes and it holds the information of boot loaders ( *LILO* or *GRUB*) and partition tables
+  > MBR is stands for Master Boot Record which meants they are in size of **512 bytes** and it holds the information of **boot loaders** ( *LILO* or *GRUB*) and partition tables

   <center><h1>&darr;</h1></center>

   > *LILO* / *GRUB* both are Linux boot loaders to serve the operating system by passing control to the respective Kernel.
-Grub has more in feature than Lilo as it supports booting from network, interactive command interface to manage *n* number of boot entries and differnet boot options etc
+Grub has more in feature than Lilo as it supports booting from network, interactive command interface to manage *'n'* number of boot entries and differnet boot options etc

+  {% include figure.html image="https://drive.google.com/file/d/1Ivl3tDdLkERKLAFXKd9hfT1SGvCOhmoo/view?usp=sharing" %}

   <center><h1>&darr;</h1></center>